AutoPCR: Automated Phenotype Concept Recognition by Prompting: Method

 which selects the most semantically similar concept from the retrieved candidate concepts. \end{definition}

-Inspired by the prompt-based method REAL, we perform entity linking by prompting GPT-4o-mini.
+Inspired by the prompt-based method REAL, we perform entity linking by prompting an LLM.
 For each extracted entity $e$ and its retrieved candidate concept set $C_\text{cand}$, we construct a structured prompt that includes the entity name along with the list of candidate concepts.
 Each concept is represented by its ID, name, definition, synonyms, and cross-referenced UMLS synonyms.
+The output contains a concept ID or ``None'' with a confidence level, and only predictions with ``HIGH'' confidence are retained to reduce false positives.
 Specifically, the following prompt template is used.